terra-femme/terra-femme/README.md

 **Self-Taught AI Engineer | Healthcare Technology Enthusiast**

 I build AI-powered applications that solve real problems in healthcare, with a focus on patient safety, privacy, and bridging gaps in care delivery.
+Focusing on **Ethical AI** integration that solves real-world problems for people who need care most when they think there is so little to be found.

 ## 🏥 My Unique Background

-- **Health Sciences degree** from UCF + **Financial Services Compliance** experience at Deutsche Bank
+- **Health Sciences degree** from UCF + **Clinical training in Radiation Therapy**
+- **Financial Services Compliance** experience at Deutsche Bank
-- Self-taught developer specializing in **healthcare AI applications**
+- Self-taught developer specializing in **healthcare AI applications** while caregiving
-- Deep understanding of regulatory requirements (HIPAA, compliance frameworks)
+- Deep understanding of regulatory requirements (HIPAA, compliance frameworks) and clinical workflows
 - Passionate about using technology to improve patient outcomes and healthcare accessibility

+**Why this combination matters**: I understand healthcare from three critical angles—clinical care, regulatory compliance, and technology implementation.
+I've seen how medical technology impacts real patients, navigated complex compliance requirements, and now build AI solutions that bridge these worlds responsibly.

 ## 🚀 What I'm Building